Abled-Taha/Random-Password-Generator/README.md

 * Password Verification In Creation and Logging
 * Random Password Generation
 * Creation and Deletion of Generated Passwords
-* Encryption of Passwords beforing storing
+* Encryption of Passwords before storing
+* One Master Password to protect all passwords

 ### Built With